kwakuemma37/Azure-lessons/README.md

                         - Connection between virtual networks
                         - point-to-site connetions
                         - multisite connections
-                        - coexistence with an Azure ExpressRout gateway
+                        - coexistence with an Azure ExpressRoute gateway
 ##### - High availability scenarios
           To achieve highly available and fault tolerant VPN configuration.
           Ways to achieve maximum resiliency of a VPN gateway
             - Active/Standby:
                   - VPN gateway
-                        - deployed as 2 instances in active/standby configuration (even if only one VPN gateway resource is seen in Azure)
+                        - is deployed as 2 instances in active/standby configuration (even if only one VPN gateway resource is seen in Azure)
                   - Gateway active Instance:
                         -  Interrupted by planned/uplanned maintenance
                   - standby instance
                         - Automatically assumes responsibility for connections without any user intervention
                               - Connections:
                                     - interrupted during this failover
                                     - restored within a few seconds for planned maintenance
                                     - restored within 90 seconds for unplanned disruptions
             - Active/active:
-                  - BGP routing protocol let you deploy VPN gateways in active/active configuration
+                  - BGP routing protocol lets you deploy VPN gateways in active/active configuration
                   - You assign public IP address to each of the instance
-                  - Create separate tunnels from the on-premises devices to each IP address
+                  - Create separate tunnels from the on-premises devices to each IP addresses
                   - High availability can be extended by deploying additional VPN device on-premises.

             - ExpressRoute failover